 Violent Islamist militants are particularly active in the eastern border regions of the country.
-Kidnapping by militants or other criminal groups is a risk throughout the country, especially for foreigners, although the west of the country around the capital Nouakchott is generally safer.
+Kidnapping by militants or other criminal groups is a risk throughout the country, especially for foreigners, although the west of the country around the capital Nouakchott is generally safe.

-The country's full name is the Islamic Republic of Mauritania; most Mauritanians are Sunni Muslim.
+Most Mauritanians are Sunni Muslim.
 The government opposes proselytizing in any way, and government hostility towards converts from Islam to Christianity is high.
 In theory, the punishment for apostasy is the death sentence, though there are no known examples of this being applied in recent years.
-According to Middle East Concern, "The Press Act proscribes the printing, distribution and importation of non-Islamic religious materials, though private ownership is not illegal."
+According to Middle East Concern, "Mauritania's constitution establishes Islam as the State religion and as the religion of Mauritanian citizens.
+Apostasy and blasphemy are prohibited by the Penal Code...
+The Press Act proscribes the printing, distribution and importation of non-Islamic religious materials, though private ownership is not illegal."